hichemck/movie_recommender/README.md

     - Collaborative Filtering
 - create a Flask Web App and a Web Form where the user can choose between different recommendation techniques

+# Recommender Web Application

+Hier is the [link](https://hichemck-recommender.herokuapp.com/) to the web application